shanet/Adalight/README.md

         Options are parsed from left to right.
 For example, specifying --solid and then --shadow will NOT result in a solid color.

         If all this seems confusing, just play with the options and try triple verbose.

+## Support
+This program is a little side project and carries no warranty or support from its author.
+However, bugs and feature requests may be submitted to the GitHub repo linked to above.

+## Legal
+This program is open source software.
+It is free to distribute, modify, and use with the exception of it being made closed source and sold for commercial purposes without the consent of the author.
+However, the author simply requests that if you do something cool with it, you let him check it out by emailing shane@shanetully.com or just let him know you find it useful.